apache/jackrabbit-oak/oak-run/README.md

 -----

 The 'debug' mode allows to obtain information about the status of the specified store.
-Currently this is only supported for the segment store (aka tar mk).
+Currently this is only supported for the TarMK.
 To start this mode, use:

-    $ java -jar oak-run-*.jar debug /path/to/oakrepository [id...]
+    $ java -jar oak-run-*.jar debug /path/to/oak/repository [id...]

 Upgrade
 -------

-The 'upgrade' mode allows to upgrade an existing Jackrabbit 2.x installation to Oak.
-To start the upgrade, use
+The 'upgrade' mode allows to migrate the contents of an existing Jackrabbit 2.x repository to Oak.
+To run the migration, use:

-    $ java -jar oak-run-*.jar upgrade /path/to/jr2repository /path/to/oakrepository
+    $ java -jar oak-run-*.jar upgrade [--datastore] \
+          /path/to/jackrabbit/repository [/path/to/jackrabbit/repository.xml] \
+          { /path/to/oak/repository | mongodb://host:port/database }

+The source repository is opened from the given repository directory, and should not be concurrently accessed by any other client.
+Repository configuration is read from the specified configuration file, or from a `repository.xml` file within the repository directory if an explicit configuration file is not given.

+The target repository is specified either as a local filesystem path to a directory (which will be automatically created if it doesn't already exist) of a new TarMK repository or as a MongoDB client URI that specifies the location of a MongoDB database where a new DocumentMK repository.

+The `--datastore` option (if present) prevents the copying of binary data from a data store of the source repository to the target Oak repository.
+Instead the binaries are copied by reference, and you need to make the source data store available to the new Oak repository.

+The content migration will automatically adjust things like node type, privilege and user account settings that work a bit differently in Oak.
+Unsupported features like same-name-siblings are migrated on a best-effort basis, with no strict guarantees of completeness.
+Warnings will be logged for any content inconsistencies that might be encountered; such content should be manually reviewed after the migration is complete.
+Note that things like search index configuration work differently in Oak than in Jackrabbit 2.x, and will need to be manually recreated after the migration.
+See the relevant documentation for more details.

 Oak server mode
 ---------------